 As our music continues to reach the world and attract new listeners, fans deserve a space where they feel valued and can truly experience an artist’s creativity in a meaningful, high-quality, and gratifying way.

 If you’re like me—indecisive or just in need of a quality live music experience—I highly recommend going.
-Grab a friend or go even by yourself; I can only imagine the other date will be even better.
-I’d buy a ticket again in a heartbeat.
+Grab a friend or go by yourself.
+For the remaining dates on his tour, I can only imagine the show will get better, and you will get to experience how he seamlessly integrates his new release songs like Awoyo.

-For anyone going to the New York show on May 23 at The Theater at Madison Square Garden, if he opens the floor for questions, please ask him:
+For anyone going to the New York show on May 23 at The Theater at Madison Square Garden, if he opens the floor for questions, please redeem us and ask the questions we want the answers to: